 profile picture

-A home purchase can be the most significant financial decision most will ever make.
-Whether it's where you raise your family, a seasonal vacation home or one of many rentals, the purchase of real property is an involved transaction that requires multiple parties to pull it all off.
+Buying real estate can be the most significant financial decision most people may ever encounter.
+Whether it's a primary residence, an additional vacation home or an investment, purchasing real property is a complex financial transaction that requires multiple people working in concert to pull it all off.

-Most of the participants are quite familiar.
-The real estate agent is the most known face in the exchange.
-Then, the bank provides the financial capital needed to bankroll the deal.
-And ensuring all areas of the exchange are completed and that a clear title transfers to the buyer from the seller is the title company.
+The majority of the participants are quite familiar.
+The most known face in the exchange is the real estate agent.
+Then, the mortgage company provides the money necessary to bankroll the transaction.
+And the title company sees to it that all areas of the transaction are completed and that a clear title transfers from the seller to the buyer.

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

-So, who's responsible for making sure the value of the property is consistent with the amount being paid?
-This is where the appraiser comes in.
-We provide an unbiased opinion of what a buyer might expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
+So, what party is responsible for making sure the value of the property is consistent with the purchase price?
+In comes the appraiser.
+We provide an unbiased estimate of what a buyer might expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Young Appraisal Company, Inc. will ensure, you as an interested party, are informed.

-Our first responsibility at Young Appraisal Company, Inc. is to inspect the property to ascertain its true status.
-We must actually view features, such as the number of bedrooms and bathrooms, the location, amenities, etc., to ensure they truly are there and are in the condition a typical person would expect them to be.
-The inspection often includes a sketch of the floorplan, ensuring the square footage is proper and conveying the layout of the property.
-Most importantly, the appraiser identifies any obvious amenities - or defects - that would have an impact on the value of the property.
+To ascertain an accurate status of the property, it's our duty to first conduct a thorough inspection.
+We must see features first hand, such as the number of bedrooms and bathrooms, the location, amenities, etc., to ensure they truly are present and are in the condition a reasonable buyer would expect them to be.
+The inspection often includes a sketch of the house, ensuring the square footage is proper and illustrating the layout of the property.
+Most importantly, the appraiser identifies any obvious amenities - or defects - that would have an impact on the value of the house.

-This is where we gather information on local construction costs, labor rates and other elements to ascertain how much it would cost to replace the property being appraised.
-This value commonly sets the maximum on what a property would sell for.
-The cost approach is also the least used predictor of value.
+This is where the appraiser analyzes information on local construction costs, the cost of labor and other elements to figure out how much it would cost to build a property nearly identical to the one being appraised.
+This estimate commonly sets the maximum on what a property would sell for.
+It's also the least used predictor of value.

 Sales Comparison

-Appraisers get to know the neighborhoods in which they appraise.
-They thoroughly understand the value of particular features to the residents of that area.
-Then, the appraiser researches recent transactions in close proximity to the subject and finds properties which are 'comparable' to the home being appraised.
-By assigning a dollar value to certain items such as square footage, extra bathrooms, hardwood floors, fireplaces or view lots (just to name a few), we adjust the comparable properties so that they more accurately portray the features of subject.
+Appraisers are intimately familiar with the subdivisions in which they appraise.
+They thoroughly understand the value of particular features to the homeowners of that area.
+Then, the appraiser looks up recent sales in close proximity to the subject and finds properties which are 'comparable' to the real estate at hand.
+By assigning a dollar value to certain items such as remodeled rooms, types of flooring, energy efficient items, patios and porches, or additional storage space, we adjust the comparable properties so that they more accurately match the features of subject property.

 Valuation Using the Income Approach

-Combining information from all approaches, the appraiser is then ready to put down an estimated market value for the property at hand.
-The estimate of value at the bottom of the appraisal report is not always what's being paid for the property even though it is likely the best indication of what a property is worth.
-Depending on the individual circumstances of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.But the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than they could get back in case they had to put the property on the market again.
-It all comes down to this, an appraiser from Young Appraisal Company, Inc. will help you discover the most accurate property value, so you can make the most informed real estate decisions.
+Examining the data from all approaches, the appraiser is then ready to document an estimated market value for the property in question.
+Note: While this amount is probably the strongest indication of what a house is worth, it probably will not be the final sales price.
+Depending on the specific circumstances of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.Regardless, the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+At the end of the day, an appraiser from Young Appraisal Company, Inc. will guarantee you get the most accurate property value, so you can make profitable real estate decisions.